danielsnider/PyImageQualityRanking/Readme.md

 # PyImageQualityRanking

+*Update 2019 Sami: Please take a look at the [Microscope Image Processing Library (MIPLIB)](https://github.com/sakoho81/miplib).
+I am not going to update the pyimq package anymore.
+It should however continue working just fine.*

-Please also see the original author's wiki: https://bitbucket.org/sakoho81/pyimagequalityranking/wiki/Home
+Please also see the original author's github: https://github.com/sakoho81/pyimagequalityranking

 ## An Image quality ranking tool for Microscopy